SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_node_segment.md

   This table is an example of how cable modems affected by group delay or reflection issues can be identified by referencing their respective status values.
 It provides a clear overview of the performance status for each cable modem in the service group.

-- **Reflection Distance**: The average reflection distance for all associated CMs average reflection distance of the associated US channels.
+- **Reflection Distance**: The average value from all associated CMs' average reflection distance.

 - **Average Latency**: The average latency for all CMs associated with the given level.